kreshuklab/plant-seg/README.md

 * `path` attribute: is used to define either the file to process or the directory containing the data.
 * `preprocessing` attribute: contains a simple set of possible operations one would need to run on their own data before calling the neural network.
 If data is ready for neural network processing either delete the entire section or set `state: False` in order to skip this step.
-* `prediction` attribute: contains all parameters relevant for predicting the neural network.
+* `cnn_prediction` attribute: contains all parameters relevant for predicting with neural network.
-In the [models](plantseg/models/README.md) directory we list details of all pre-trained models we provide.
+Description of all pre-trained models provided with the package are described below.
 * `segmentation` attribute: contains all parameters needed to run the partitioning algorithm (i.e. final segmentation).
 Detailed instructions can be found in [segmentation](plantseg/segmentation/README.md) directory.